 WHF Financial Summary

-The Williamsburg Health Foundation was formed in 1996 when the Williamsburg Community Hospital and Sentara formed a merger that included a provision for a new, locally organized and managed Foundation to benefit the community’s health.
-In the inaugural year, WHF started with an endowment of $55 million, anticipating providing $1 million annually to support healthcare initiatives in the community.
+WHF was established in 1996 when the Williamsburg Community Hospital and Sentara formed a partnership agreement and later merged.
+This agreement included a provision for a new, locally organized and managed Foundation to benefit community health.
+In the inaugural year, WHF started with an endowment of $55 million and anticipated providing $1 million annually to support health initiatives in the community.
 To fulfill the objective of providing financial support for community partner programs and health initiatives in perpetuity, the Foundation’s Board of Trustees established a goal to achieve investment returns sufficient to support ongoing operations and grant distributions and maintain pace with inflation.
-Under the careful oversight of the Board of Trustees, the Foundation’s endowment had grown to a value of $147 million by the end of 2023, and WHF has awarded more than $106 million in grants to benefit health and well-being in Greater Williamsburg.
+Under the careful oversight of the Board of Trustees, the Foundation’s endowment had grown to a value of over $154 million by the end of 2024, and WHF has awarded more than $112 million in grants to benefit health and well-being in Greater Williamsburg.

 Summary Statements of Financial Position (in thousands)